 Whether you want to travel to Estonia to explore potential business opportunities, meet with your business service provider or just enjoy Estonia on holidays, we encourage e-residents to explore a visit to their digital homeland.
+Same information below is also relevant to any employees you wish to hire and relocate to Estonia.

 Visa information for non-EU citizens

-Unfortunately, e-Residency does not provide the automatic right to visit Estonia or the EU.
+E-Residency does not provide the automatic right to visit Estonia or the EU.
 Your e-Residency digital ID cannot be used as a travel document.

 If you are a non-EU citizen wanting to travel to the EU, you will need to have a legal basis to visit as well as a valid travel document.